rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

   happening.
 * Show success rate of integrations to give an idea of how the team is doing.
 * Present clear errors when an integration fails.
-* Present clear view of a pipeline and what steps were run.
+* Present a clear view of a pipeline and what steps were run.

 ### Multiple test suites